RamenG0D/GameEngineV2/README.md

 # GameEngine V2

-## This is my first attempt at any sort of game engine
+## This is my second attempt at any sort of game engine, the first is archived now
 it should include
 - TODO
   - ~~Vectors~~
-  - Image Renderer/Loader
+  - ~~Image Renderer/LoaderD~~
   - A 3D Renderer
   - A 2D Renderer
   - A World To Manage things
-  - ECS(Entity Component System)
+  - ECS(Entity Component System)... on second thought, i might do this but it seems tedious
   - Easy Menus

 # Help Me out by Staring this repo